Kaide Ellis

+Club career

-Early career
+Youth career

 Ellis was born in Dubbo, New South Wales, Australia, and was educated at Dubbo College Senior Campus where he represented 2013 NSW CHS team.

 Kaide played his junior rugby league at St Johns Dubbo and South Dubbo Raiders.

 He signed with the Penrith Panthers and won 2015 National Youth Competition Grand Final.

-Playing career

-2017

-He played in the Panthers State Championship final vs the PNG Hunters, where he also got man of the match.

-2018
+Penrith Panthers

-Ellis made his first grade debut in Round 6 of the 2018 NRL season against the Gold Coast Titans at Penrith Park which ended in a 35-12 victory.
+Ellis made his first grade debut in Round 6 of the 2018 NRL season against the Gold Coast Titans at Penrith Park which ended in a 35–12 victory.
 Ellis was sin binned during the match for repeated infringements during the second half.

-2020
+St George Illawarra Dragons

 On 12 July, Ellis was released by the Penrith club, signing for St. George Illawarra until the end of the 2020 season.

 In November 2020, he signed a one-year contract extension to remain at the club in 2021.

-2021
+Wigan Warriors

-On 15 July 2021, it was reported that he had signed for Wigan in the Super League on a three-year deal for the 2022 season.
+On 15 July 2021, Ellis signed for Wigan Warriors in the Super League on a three-year deal for the 2022 season.

-2022

-In round 5 of the 2022 Super League season, Ellis was placed on report for fighting during the Wigan's 28-0 loss to Catalans Dragons.
+In round 5 of the 2022 Super League season, Ellis was placed on report for fighting during the Wigan's 28–0 loss to Catalans Dragons.
 Ellis was subsequently banned for five matches over the incident.

 On 28 May 2022, he played for Wigan in their 2022 Challenge Cup Final victory over Huddersfield.

+In the 2023 Challenge Cup quarter-final, Ellis was sent off during Wigan's 14–12 victory over Warrington.
+On 20 June, Ellis was given a three-game ban and a £250 fine over the incident.

+On 14 October, Ellis played in Wigan's 2023 Super League Grand Final victory over the Catalans Dragons.

+On 24 February, Ellis played in Wigan's 2024 World Club Challenge final victory over Penrith.

+On 8 June, Ellis played in Wigan's 2024 Challenge Cup final victory over Warrington.

+On 12 October, Ellis played in Wigan's 9–2 2024 Super League grand final victory over Hull Kingston Rovers.

+At the beginning of 2025, Ellis was praised for his strong start to the campaign, becoming a key member of Matt Peet's squad.
+In April, he signed a new four-year deal.
+Ellis again received public praise from Peet at the end of the season, praising his maturity and game development, with Peet considering him the club vice-captain.

+On 9 October 2025, Ellis played in Wigan's 24-6 2025 Super League Grand Final loss against Hull Kingston Rovers.